Farakka Barrage

-Farakka Barrage is a barrage across the Ganga river located in Murshidabad district in the Indian state of West Bengal, roughly 18 km from the border with Bangladesh near sahibganj.
+Farakka Barrage is a barrage across the Ganga river located in Murshidabad district in the Indian state of West Bengal, roughly 18 km from the border with Bangladesh near Shibganj.
 Farakka Barrage Township is located in Farakka (community development block) in Murshidabad district.
 Construction of the barrage started in 1962, and was completed in 1970 at a cost of 1 billion dollars.
 It became operational on 21 April 1975.
 The barrage is about 2304 m long.
 The Feeder Canal (Farakka) from the barrage to the Bhagirathi-Hooghly River is about 26 mi long.